Treatment for cancer of unknown primary (CUP)

-When CUP is definitely confirmed it can be very hard to accept that even with tests, the primary cancer still can’t be found.
+When cancer of unknown primary (CUP) is definitely confirmed it can be very hard to accept that even with tests, the primary cancer still can’t be found.
 You’ll probably be coping with difficult feelings, so it’s important to get the support you need.
 Some people may feel relieved that the tests are over and treatment can now start.

 Your specialist will take into account different factors before advising on the best treatment for you.
 This includes where the secondary cancer or cancers are, how likely you are to benefit from the treatment and how you will cope with its side effects.

 Usually the main treatment for CUP is chemotherapy.
 Chemotherapy is a systemic treatment, which means it treats cancer in more than one area of the body.
 Radiotherapy, hormonal therapy and sometimes surgery may also be used.